stinooww/mellow2/README.md

-The new mellow website!
+The new mellow website written in django and react framework!

-starting the front end react server: "n pm start"
+To start the front-end react server: "npm start"